Sleep deprivation is a form of torture – something which new parents will surely attest to.

 The Melatonin Misconception

-When I asked on my facebook page what supplements, if any, my readers take to help get to sleep I was surprised to read melatonin several times.
+When I asked on my Facebook page what supplements people take to help get to sleep I was surprised to read melatonin several times.

-We’re stressed by the dark —> we produce melatonin to try and sleep —> anti stress.
+We’re stressed by the dark —> we produce melatonin —> sleep relieves the stress.

-Although melatonin may help induce sleep in the elderly, Emily states that there is no solid scientific evidence to support melatonin’s effectiveness for treating insomnia in young and middle-aged adults.
+Although melatonin may help induce sleep in the elderly, there is no solid scientific evidence to support melatonin’s effectiveness for treating insomnia in young and middle-aged adults.

 - Vasoconstriction of the brain, organs, and heart.